Digital tools offer unique opportunities to support remote, and collaborative MEL.

 - Microsoft Stream

-Messaging applications are a commonly used easy way to share information over the internet or telephone.
-However, the ethics of messaging groups online is important review.
-Ideally Who will have access?
+Messaging applications are an easy way to share information over the internet or telephone.
+However, the ethics of online messaging groups.
+Ideally, who will have access?
 Will there be ground rules?
 Who will moderate the group?
 Are there concerns about security or sensitive content?
-Messaging is most often accessed on smartphones.
+Messaging platforms are most often accessed on smartphones.

 - Google Hangouts